southern-cross-ai/Western-Sydney-Interview/README.md

 ## Download
 You can manually download the original dataset from [UWS Institutional Data Repository](https://research-data.westernsydney.edu.au/published/31f45ab0519411ecb15399911543e199/).

-You can also download the full dataset or choose your interested materials by running `download.ipynb`.
+You can also download the full dataset or your interested materials by running `download.ipynb`.

 ## License